Jill Christensen, C.N.P.

-Anxiety often is described as sustained and excessive worry that a person cannot control, and is related many times to the anticipation of a future threat, such as COVD-19 or a traumatic event.
-At times, anxiety can have a large and negative affect on our daily lives, work, relationships and overall happiness.
-Anxiety also can manifest as an irritable, worried, restless and debilitating stress response which can last for minutes to days.
-Most everyone has had anxiety surrounding a stressful situation.
+Anxiety often is described as sustained, excessive worry that a person cannot control related to the anticipation of a future threat, such as a traumatic event.
+At times, anxiety can have a significant, adverse effect on daily life, work, relationships and overall happiness.
+Anxiety also can manifest as an irritable, worried, restless and debilitating stress response lasting minutes to days.
+Almost everyone has had anxiety surrounding a stressful situation.

 Emotionally, anxiety can appear as: